Matter and forces near physical black holes: Physical black holes

 For $v \leqslant \vS$, we have $w_1(v) - 1 \equiv 0$ since the (local) maximum of $\mathbbm{D}_v$ is determined by $d\mathbbm{D}_v/dr=0$.
 For $v>\vS$ evaporation means $r'_+(\vS) \leqslant 0$.
 Since the trapped region is of finite size for $v>\vS$, the maximum of $C(v,r)$ does not coincide with $r_+(v)$.
 As a result, $w_1(v)<1$ for $v>\vS$.
 The NEC is violated in some vicinity of the apparent horizon, but not at $r=r_\sg(t_\rf)$ itself, allowing a consistent matching of the NEC-violating and the NEC-satisfying regions.

 The self-consistent approach on its own cannot predict the final state of the collapsing matter.
-If the ultra-compact object in question is a regular black hole, then there is also the final event, named the disappearance of the trapped region $(v_\mathrm{d}, r_\mathrm{d})$ for which $w_1(v_\mathrm{d})=1$.
+If the ultracompact object in question is a regular black hole, then there is also the final event, named the disappearance of the trapped region $(v_\mathrm{d}, r_\mathrm{d})$ for which $w_1(v_\mathrm{d})=1$.
 As both the inner and outer horizon components are timelike, their intersection (or intersections) cannot join smoothly in any coordinate system, providing the coordinate-independent characterization of these events.

-We can now present several important features of PBHs, particularly their application to modelling regular black holes.
-Recall that in spherical symmetry, the apparent horizon (and thus the notion of a trapped region) are coordinate-independent in all foliations that respect this symmetry.
-A general coordinate-independent notion of the (future) outer and inner horizons is defined via the condition on Lie derivatives of the expansion of the outgoing null geodesics~\cite{HW:94}.
+We can now present several important features of PBHs, particularly their application to modeling regular black holes.
+Recall that, in spherical symmetry, the apparent horizon (and thus the notion of a trapped region) are coordinate independent in all foliations that respect this symmetry.
+A general coordinate-independent notion of the (future) outer and inner horizons is introduced via the condition on Lie derivatives of the expansion of the outgoing null geodesics~\cite{HW:94}.
 If $\vartheta_{(l)}$ and $\vartheta_{(n)}$ are the expansions of the future-directed outgoing and ingoing null geodesic congruences, respectively, then $\theta_{(l)}=0$ defines the apparent horizon.
 Its components are the {outer} (trapping) horizon that satisfies \be \mathcal{L}_n\vartheta_{(l)}=n^\mu\pad_\mu\vartheta_{(l)}<0, \ee and the inner (trapping) horizon that satisfies \be \mathcal{L}_n\vartheta_{(l)}>0. \ee

-A generic representation of an RBH in Fig.~\ref{fig:rbh}(a) is distinct from the PBH-based models in several important respects.
+A generic representation of a RBH in Fig.~\ref{fig:rbh}(a) is distinct from the PBH-based models in several important respects.
 The outer horizon as defined invariantly via Eq.~\eqref{in-out} coincides with the larger root of $f(v,r)=0$.
 However, the NEC is violated only along section (32) and section (24) of the inner horizon.
 The roots of $f(u,r)=0$ do not agree with the invariant definition.
-The inner and outer horizon join smoothly, and this is affected by having spacelike segments of both.
+The inner and the outer horizon segments join smoothly, and this is effected by having spacelike segments of both.
 This smooth joining prevents the identification of invariant events of formation and collapse (or evaporation) of the trapped region.
 This makes such models unsuitable for representing RBHs that, among other things, have a finite lifetime according to a distant observer.

 Hypersurfaces of constant $r$ are timelike outside the trapped region and spacelike inside, while the opposite is true for hypersurfaces of constant $t$.
 We illustrate these transitions on the hypersurfaces $\Sigma_t$.
 A hypersurface can be defined by restricting the coordinates via $\Psi(\Sigma_{t_0}) \eqdef t - t_0 \equiv 0$.
 Then $\mathfrak{l}_\mu\defeq\Psi_{,\mu}$ is the normal vector field \cite{P:04}, which is timelike for a spacelike segment of the hypersurface and spacelike for a timelike segment.
 Using $\Psi_{,\mu}$, one can define a normalized vector field that points in the direction of increasing $\Psi$.